moto-timo/yocto-docs/documentation/overview-manual/concepts.rst

    "BSP Layer" in the following figure) providing machine-specific configurations.
 This type of information is specific to a particular target architecture.
-A good example of a BSP layer from the :ref:`overview-manual/yp-intro:reference distribution (poky)` is the :yocto_git:`meta-yocto-bsp </meta-yocto/tree/meta-yocto-bsp>` layer.
+A good example of a BSP layer from the :ref:`overview-manual/yp-intro:reference embedded distribution (Poky)` is the :yocto_git:`meta-yocto-bsp </meta-yocto/tree/meta-yocto-bsp>` layer.